Throows/SmartPawn/README.md

   <h3 align="center">Smart Pawn</h3>

   <p align="center">
-    Smart pawn is a two person game where the goad is to play chest by programming a IA to play for you.
+    Smart pawn is a two person game where the goal is to play chest by programming a IA to win for you.
 The last pawn remaining is the winner.
     <br />
     <a href="https://github.com/Throows/SmartPawn"><strong>Explore the docs »</strong></a>
     <br />